What is Tiqvah anyway? You will find in the bible, in Joshua Chapters 2-6, the story of Rahab and her family.

 The spies agreed to her request, giving her three conditions to be met: 1) she must distinguish her house from the others by hanging a scarlet rope out of the window so the Israelites would know which home to spare; 2) her family must be inside the house during the battle; and 3) she must not later turn on the spies.

 The city was completely destroyed, and every man, woman, and child in it was killed.
 Only Rahab and her family were spared.
 Ultimately, Rahab married Salmon, from the tribe of Judah.
 Her son was Boaz, the husband of Ruth.
 Joseph, the legal father of Jesus, is her direct descendant.
 God had, and will always have a plan for us no matter what we do, who we are, or where we have been.
 He is concerned with where we are headed.
 “For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God” (Ephesians 2:8).

 Rahab and Christians are saved by an act of grace through faith, true faith requires and is exemplified by action (James 2).
-Rahab had to put the scarlet cord out of the window.
-The only way that she could be spared was to follow the directions given to her by the Israelite spies.
+Rahab was told to put the scarlet cord (rope) out of the window as representation to the agreement that her household would be spared from consequences of attack.
 Rahab’s faith enabled her to turn away from her culture, her people, her religion and to the Lord.
 She feared God and obeyed her instructions, which brought deliverance from destruction and paved the way for rescue.

-Tiqvah is the cord or rope which symbolizes the promise that anchors us to the character and promises of God that He can, and will, spare us from destruction.
-These are His promises:
+Tiqvah (the cord or rope which symbolizes the promise that anchors us to the character and promises of God) are found in Scripture: